Te Paerangi Ataata – Sky Song memorial design

 The journey culminates in a view out into the open horizon.

 The design subtly and powerfully calls on us to remember those who died in this national tragedy.

 Once Support in Principle to locate the memorial in Dove-Myer Robinson Park was provided by the Waitematā Local Board, a national design competition was held to select the memorial concept based on the proposed site.

-Prior to it being confirmed, the preferred design by the expert panel, Te Paerangi Ataata - Sky Song was reviewed by Ngāti Whātua Ōrākei and the Auckland Urban Design Panel, as well as the Waitematā Local Board, who were satisfied that it met all the criteria and confirmed it as the final design for the National Erebus Memorial.
+After it was chosen as the preferred design by the expert panel, Te Paerangi Ataata - Sky Song was reviewed by Ngāti Whātua Ōrākei and the Auckland Urban Design Panel, as well as the Waitematā Local Board, who were satisfied that it met all the criteria and confirmed it as the final design for the National Erebus Memorial.

 Artist's impression of the National Erebus Memorial, Te Paerangi Ataata – Sky Song.